Advent of Cyber 2022

 - We know IP addresses starting with 20[.], and 23[.] are associated with Bandit Yeti APT.What are the connected IP addresses in the mentioned pattern?Enter the IP addressed

-- Please note that the VT entry changed since the official
+defangedand in numerical order.(format: IPADDR,IPADDR) - Please note that the VT entry changed since the official

-video was recorded - check the VT website to get all the IP addresses you need! ⇒20[.]99[.]133[.]109,20[.]99[.]184[.]37,23[.]216[.]147[.]64,23[.]216[.]147[.]76
+walkthroughvideo was recorded - check the VT website to get all the IP addresses you need! ⇒20[.]99[.]133[.]109,20[.]99[.]184[.]37,23[.]216[.]147[.]64,23[.]216[.]147[.]76

 Day 14 Web Applications

-in the attack box.
+This task is focused on Web-app Penetration testing, OWASP and IDOR vulnerability.
+Start attack box and start the task machine to get the IP of where the application is hosted, we’ll then access the website by URL https://ip:8080 in the attack box.
 We’re given username and password as well to enter to login page.
 Based on the description and the questions we can try visiting different URL patterns.

 Flags